danpeirce/danpeirce.github.io/maintenance/maintenanceBlog.md

 ## February 22, 2017

-* Stephanie found one of the AC to 12V DC adaptors  was intermittent.
-This could also cause the issue Don described last night.
+* ----- found one of the AC to 12V DC adaptors  was intermittent.
+This could also cause the issue --- described last night.
   Some of these have been opened and repaired in the past.
 Currently these are low cost items not worth repairing.
 Especially if opening the box requires a dermal.
 New adaptors will be CSA or cUL approved and high efficiency models.
 Modifying the adaptors voids the approval.